Business & Investment

 Japan allows 100% foreign ownership in most sectors, with exceptions in industries like agriculture and telecommunications where joint ventures may be required. the Foreign Exchange and Foreign Trade Act regulates foreign investments, ensuring national security.
 Cities like Yokohama and Hiroshima offer investment support centers to assist foreign investors.

 Recent 2026 updates include streamlined approval processes for foreign investments in green technology.
-The Ministry of Finance provides complete resources on investment regulations, making it easier for foreign entrepreneurs to figure out the investment scene in Japan.
+The Ministry of Finance provides comprehensive resources on investment regulations, making it easier for foreign entrepreneurs to navigate the investment scene in Japan.

 Startup Ecosystem: Funding, Accelerators and Coworking in Japan